Couleslaw/Project-L/docs/TechnicalDocs/core/index.md

 The pieces are represented by the [TetrominoShape](../../ProjectLCoreDocs/html/T_ProjectLCore_GamePieces_TetrominoShape.htm) enum.
 The class [TetrominoManager](../../ProjectLCoreDocs/html/T_ProjectLCore_GameManagers_TetrominoManager.htm) serves as a proxy between the `TetrominoShape` abstraction and `BinaryImage` configurations.

 {% include tip.html content="
-Especially the methods [CompareShapeToImage](../../ProjectLCoreDocs/html/M_ProjectLCore_GameManagers_TetrominoManager_CompareShapeToImage.htm) [GetAllConfigurationsOf](../../ProjectLCoreDocs/html/M_ProjectLCore_GameManagers_TetrominoManager_GetAllConfigurationsOf.htm)(`shape`) might come in handy when implementing your own AI player.
+Especially the methods [CompareShapeToImage](../../ProjectLCoreDocs/html/M_ProjectLCore_GameManagers_TetrominoManager_CompareShapeToImage.htm) and [GetAllConfigurationsOf](../../ProjectLCoreDocs/html/M_ProjectLCore_GameManagers_TetrominoManager_GetAllConfigurationsOf.htm)(`shape`) might come in handy when implementing your own AI player.
 "%}

 The puzzles are represented by the [Puzzle](../../ProjectLCoreDocs/html/T_ProjectLCore_GamePieces_Puzzle.htm) which contains the `BinaryImage` of the puzzle and a list of pieces which have been placed into the puzzle.
 The class also has methods to check if a piece can be placed into the puzzle and to place it.